 Benedictine nun and healer.
 Although married for 40 years she still went in for the moldy bread, coarse clothing and piety routine.

-She must have been delighted when there was a great Schism in 1413 and her husband was banished, his estate confiscated, her eldest son detained and the house pulled down.
-Now she had something to pray for.
+She must have been delighted when there was a Great Schism in 1413 and her husband was banished, his estate confiscated, her eldest son detained and the house pulled down.
+Finally she had something serious to pray for.

 When it was all restored, her husband was so pleased he gave her permission to found the Oblates Monastery for Nuns.